 Victoria Falls, on the border between Zimbabwe and Zambia, has some of the most breathtaking views you’ll ever encounter on the African continent, if not the world.

-As Dr Livingstone once said, so many years ago, when gazing upon the Falls: “scenes so lovely must have been gazed upon by angels in their flight.”
+As Dr Livingstone once said many years ago, when gazing upon the Victoria Falls: “scenes so lovely must have been gazed upon by angels in their flight.”

 The massive sheet of falling water and the spray it produces is both mesmerizing and awe-inspiring.
-The dense rain forest on the Zimbabwean side of the Falls is an enigma of 400 plant species and is alive with small antelope, primates and birds.
+The dense rain forest on the Zimbabwean side of the falls is an enigma comprising 400 plant species and is alive with small antelope, primates and birds.

-The nearby Victoria Falls National Park and the towns of Victoria Falls and Livingstone offer additional pleasures to the discerning visitor.
-Here you can enjoy an excess of adventure and nature-based activities.
-From laid back walks and cultural trips, to the adrenaline rush of rafting and bungee jumping.
+The nearby Victoria Falls National Park, and the towns of Victoria Falls and Livingstone, offer additional pleasures to the discerning visitor.
+Here you can enjoy an excess of adventurous and nature-based activities, from laid-back walks and cultural trips, to the adrenaline rush of rafting and bungee jumping.

 Victoria Falls is a welcoming town with friendly locals eager to show you around, warthogs wandering the streets and baboons playing in the trees.
 Unique in nature, it is a memorable little place to visit.

 Known by the locals as “Mosi-oa-Tunya” or “The Smoke That Thunders”, the Victoria Falls were declared a World Heritage Site in 1989 for being one of the most spectacular waterfalls on earth.
 While it is neither the highest nor the widest waterfall in the world, it is classified as the largest single sheet of falling water, based on its width of 1,708 metres (5,604 ft) and its height of 108 metres (354 ft).